 B. The lot on which the accessory dwelling unit is located contains an existing or proposed single-family dwelling.

-C. The lot on which the accessory dwelling unit is located does not contain another accessory dwelling unit or guest house.
+C. The lot on which the accessory dwelling unit is located does not contain another accessory dwelling unit, junior accessory dwelling unit, or guest house.

-D. The accessory dwelling unit meets all nondiscretionary requirements for any single-family dwelling located on the same parcel in the same zoning district.
+D. The accessory dwelling unit meets all nondiscretionary requirements for any single-family dwelling located on the same lot in the same zoning district.
 These requirements include, but are not limited to, building height, setback, site coverage, floor area ratio, building envelope, payment of any applicable fee, and building code requirements.
 The following exceptions to these requirements apply:

+1. No setback is required for an accessory dwelling unit located within existing living area or an existing accessory structure, or an accessory dwelling unit that replaces an existing structure and is located in the same location and to the same dimensions as the structure being replaced.
+A four foot side and rear yard setback is required for all other accessory dwelling units.

-1. as the structure being replacedDetached accessory dwelling units shall have a minimum side setback of five feet and minimum rear setback of ten feet.
-If any portion of the accessory dwelling unit is located in front of the main building, then the front and side yard setbacks shall be the same as a single-family dwelling in the zoning district.
-The distance between buildings on the same lot must be a minimum of six feet.
+2. The distance between buildings on the same lot must be a minimum of six feet.

-2. Notwithstanding subsection (D)(1) of this section, if the proposed accessory dwelling unit is an addition to an existing private garage:

-a.
-No setback shall be required for any portion of the existing private garage that is converted to the accessory dwelling unit; and

-b.
-Standard setbacks shall apply to the new floor area, unless the accessory dwelling unit is constructed above the existing private garage, in which case the side and rear setbacks for the accessory dwelling unit shall not be less than five feet, and the front setback shall not be less than twenty feet.

 3. The minimum lot area per dwelling unit required by the applicable district shall not apply.

+4. The maximum building envelope required by Section 18.060.040(G) shall not be imposed to limit the height of an accessory dwelling unit below 16 feet.

 4. The only architectural and design standards that apply to accessory dwelling units are as follows: